Leclow/Website/README.md

-The Website - No name yet
+The Website - Non-official Stanford Website
 Made by Thomas and Raphael